I’ve written the Most Popular Blog Challenges You Can Try last year.

 Asian supermarket is usually expensive because they mainly sell imported goods.
 Shipping fees and import duty are added to the item price.
 Even though Asian supermarket is expensive, we shop there sometimes because some items are only available at Asian supermarket.

-We bought soy sauce made from non-genetically modified soybeans, Gyu-Kaku BBQ sauce, katsuobushi flakes, Tensai sugar, two sushi bento box, two Enoki mushroom, two Shimeji mushroom, Japanese cabbage, Captcha noodle, and octopus kimchi.
+We bought soy sauce made from non-genetically modified soybeans, Gyu-Kaku BBQ sauce, katsuobushi flakes, Tensai sugar, two sushi bento box, two Enoki mushroom, two Shimeji mushroom, Japanese cabbage, Captcha noodle, octopus kimchi.

 Trader Joe’s – $20.93